shengzhouzhang/architecture-examples/mobile/react-require-flux/readme.md

-# React Linkedin Connections Example With Require JS and EventEmiter Integration
+## React Linkedin Connections Example With Require JS and EventEmiter Integration

-This example integrates React with Require and EventEmiter for Model and Event-driven management.
+This example integrates React with Require and EventEmiter for Model, APIs, and Event-driven management.